Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

-Peace lilies are popular plants and generally easy to look after.
-But that doesn’t mean they can’t struggle or have problems if they’re not given the right care.
+But that doesn’t mean they can’t struggle or have problems if you’re not caring for them the right way.

 So if you’re having issues with your peace lily and it’s dying you’re probably looking to figure out why.